denoland/docs/runtime/reference/vscode.md

 Deno supports remote modules and will fetch remote modules and store them locally in a cache.
-When you do something like `deno run`, `deno test`, `deno info` or `deno cache` on the command line, the Deno CLI will go and try to fetch any remote modules and their dependencies and populate the cache.
+When you do something like `deno run`, `deno test`, `deno info` or `deno install` on the command line, the Deno CLI will go and try to fetch any remote modules and their dependencies and populate the cache.

 While developing code in the editor, if the module is not in the cache, you will get a diagnostic such as